-The investment strategy, which is reflected in PIF's annual business plan, sets the priority for assets allocation as follows:
+PIF's three years investment strategy is reviewed and approved by the Board of Directors.
+This strategy is reflected in the annual business plan which sets the priority for assets allocation as follows:

-- 1. Originating and investing in strategic projects in vital and viable economic sectors in Palestine, in partnership with the Palestinian private sector and international investors. - 2.
-Maintaining a foreign assets portfolio that composed of highly liquid capital markets investments, with the goal of maximising return while minimising risk, until adequate opportunities arise for deploying these funds in Palestine.
+- 1. Originating and investing in strategic projects in underdeveloped and vital sectors in Palestine, in partnership with the Palestinian private sector and international investors. - 2.
+Maintaining a foreign assets portfolio that composed of highly liquid capital markets investments, with the goal of maximizing return while minimizing risk, until adequate opportunities arise for deploying these funds in Palestine.

-Use of leverage is limited to investments in private equity, mainly in the real estate sector.
+The use of leverage is limited to investments in private equity, mainly in the real estate sector.

-The use of derivatives (swaps, forwards and futures) is limited for hedging currency positions.
+PIF use of derivatives (Swaps and forwards) is limited for hedging currency positions.

 PIF depends mainly on internal fund managers to manage its portfolios, the use of external fund managers is limited to investments in international capital markets.
-Fund managers' activities, authorities and selection are governed by PIF's Capital Markets Policies and Procedures manual.
+Fund managers activities, authorities and selection are governed by PIF's Capital Markets Policies and Procedures manual.

-- 19. The SWF's investment decisions should aim to maximize risk-adjusted financial returns in a manner consistent with its investment policy, and based on economic and financial grounds. - 19.1.
-If investment decisions are subject to other than economic and financial considerations, these should be clearly set out in the investment policy and be publicly disclosed. - 19.2.
+19. The SWF's investment decisions should aim to maximize risk-adjusted financial returns in a manner consistent with its investment policy, and based on economic and financial grounds.

+19.1.
+If investment decisions are subject to other than economic and financial considerations, these should be clearly set out in the investment policy and be publicly disclosed.

+19.2.
 The management of an SWF's assets should be consistent with what is generally accepted as sound asset management principles.

-PIF investment decisions are made on an economic and financial basis and in line with PIF's strategy.
+PIF investment decisions are made on economic and financial bases and in line with PIF's strategy.

-In domestic investments, PIF is focusing on feasible investments that have a developmental impact on the Palestinian economy.
+PIF is focusing on investments that have developmental impact on the Palestinian economy;